wilsocr88/react-side-menu/CONTRIBUTING.md

 ## TODO

-* The component could take props to configure responsiveness behaviors, including breakpoints and display settings
+* The component could take props to customize breakpoints and other display settings